-When the OpenGL Vizserver server host is a Silicon Graphics Prism or Onyx4 system, the X server that is used on the system is XFree86.
-When XFree86 is run, it generates a very detailed log file, /var/log/XFree86.x.log, where x is the X server's number (for example, if the X server is : 32, the log file is /var/log/XFree86.32.log).
+When the OpenGL Vizserver server host is an Onyx4 system, the X server that is used on the system is XFree86.
+When XFree86 is run, it generates a very detailed log file, /var/log/XFree86.x.log, where x is the X server's number (for example, if the X server is :32, the log file is /var/log/XFree86.32.log).

-Based on the file set in the server configuration parameter

-VizserverBaseXF86Config (see "The /var/vizserver/config File" on page 24), OpenGL Vizserver generates temporary XFree86 configuration files to be used by the X servers it starts.
+Based on the file set in the server configuration parameter Vizserver\BaseXF86Config (see "The /var/vizserver/config File" on page 24), OpenGL Vizserver generates temporary XFree86 configuration files to be used by the X servers it starts.
 In the XFree86 log file, you can also look for the line starting with the following string: